tianshu129/foqat/README.md

 ## Usage
 Functions in foqat are listed below:
-**statdf**: summary each variable of dataframe into: mean, sd, min, percentiles (25%, 50%, 75%), max.
+**statdf**: summary each variable of dataframe into: mean, sd, min, max, percentiles (25%, 50%, 75%).
 **trs**: resample time series and return complete time series with new time resolution.
 **avri**: calculate average of variation of time series.
 **ofp**: calculate ozone formation potential (OFP) of VOC time series.